gta191977649/MTASA-SkyGfx/README.md

 # MTASA-SkyGfx
-(Thanks to aap for the original work)
-A project brings the classic aesthetic look to MTA
+A project brings the classic aesthetic look to MTA (Thanks to aap for the original work).
 ## What have done or working in progress?
 - Pre-request Library
   * Timecyc Parser - ✔️